martindevans/martindevans.me/_posts/2013-05-22-Trees-Are-Well-Behaved.md

 - Concurrent Selector: Traverse children in order and fail if any of them fail.
 - Sequence Selector: Traverse children in order (starting from the first "running" node, if there are any).

-Now we can see that the difference between the two if how they handle long running sequences of actions.
+Now we can see that the difference between the two is how they handle long running sequences of actions.
+The long running behaviour of most of the nodes is fairly obvious, for example the "random" node always picks a running node, and only picks randomly if there are no running nodes.

 ## So is this how the Heist AI works?